Electric Smoker Ribs 3-2-1 Method Recipe

 If you've ever smoked pork ribs, you'll find the 3-2-1 technique to be pretty straightforward and easy.
 It gives the ribs some time to bathe in smoke in the period during which most of the smoke will be absorbed.
 During the next time block, the ribs will be steamed, which will make them soft and tender.
 The final time block, which lasts for just one hour, will see the meat exposed to dry heat that will result in the formation of a crusty surface.

-For this method, you will not need any special equipment or extra supplies - all you'll need are the ribs, the aluminum foil, the smoker, the seasoning rub, as well as the barbecue sauce.
+For this method, you will not need any special equipment or extra supplies - all you'll need are the ribs, the aluminum foil, an electric smoker, the seasoning rub, as well as the barbecue sauce.
 You'll also need six hours of free time and the desire to create something that looks and tastes great.

 - Step #1 - The first step consists of preparing the ribs.
 Prepare them for the 3-2-1 method by carefully removing the membranes, after which you can apply some of your rib rub.